djhmateer/djhmateer.github.io/_posts/2023-10-25-llm-open-source-model-use.md

 # selected cpu only
 ./start_linux.sh

+# this just may tick the box on the ui to run cpu only
+./start_linux.sh --cpu

 # get a model
 # https://huggingface.co/TheBloke/Llama-2-13B-fp16

 # copy button on name to get TheBloke/Llama-2-13B-fp16, then paste into UI

+# bu tthen get an error AssertionError: Torch not compiled with CUDA enabled